 That’s a huge plus if you want to start investing and you don’t have a lot of money to throw at the market.
 And if you do have money to spare, you could use an ESPP to complement your 401(k) or an individual retirement account to build wealth that much faster.

-One thing to watch out for, however, is overbuying company stock in your portfolio.
+One thing to watch out for, however, is getting overweighted with company stock in your portfolio.
 If you’re not balancing out contributions to an ESPP with other investments outside the plan you could be raising your portfolio’s risk profile.
-Should your employer suffer a large financial hit unexpectedly, that could plummet the value of your shares and cost you money in the process.
+If your employer were to suffer a large financial hit unexpectedly, that could plummet the value of your shares and cost you money in the process.

 If you’re considering an ESPP, it’s important to remember to stay diversified.
 That way, your other investments can help to balance out potential losses if your company’s stock underperforms.